jrroman/EvergreenWiki/Project-Files.md

 Sometimes certain combinations of axis values may require special casing.
 The matrix syntax handles this using the `rules` field.

-Rules is a list simple if-then clauses that allow you to change variants settings, add tasks, or remove them.
+Rules is a list of simple if-then clauses that allow you to change variant settings, add tasks, or remove them.
 For example, in the python driver YAML from earlier:
 ```yaml
   rules: